CCavalier/fp-explained/markdowns/part1.md

 It seems it doesn't work well: before we execute our code something has changed the ingredients list.
 The elements of this list are defined as var, but we will prefer to use var, which cannot be modified.
+Moreover mutableList is a specific kind of list who can be modified.

+Let's rewrite it to not allow someone to eat all the strawberries

 ```scala
 var x = 0